No. It’s not. OK, maybe sometimes. But the Blue Danube waltz at least remains a reliable constant.

 You can even visit the very apartment where Strauss wrote the work in 1866, when he lived in what is now Vienna’s second district (Leopoldstadt).

-The original version for choir and orchestra premiered on February 17th, 1867, to broad approval, in the Dianabad public baths (which converted to a concert hall out of season).
+The original version for choir and orchestra premiered to broad approval on February 17th, 1867, in the Dianabad public baths (which converted to a concert hall out of season).

 The Die Debatte paper described it as a “huge and deserved triumph”, while Die Presse noted prophetically (my translation):